The application for Student Research Grants for the 2015-16 academic year is being updated. A notice will be posted here when the application is live.

 - Already have an account/have applied for a Charles Center scholarship before?
 Click here for instructions on how to submit a new application

 - Fill out the application form and upload the required documents (project description, budget, approval form)

 - Submit your application

 The project description can be uploaded (as a Word document or PDF) or typed directly into the online application.
-This description should be single-spaced and no more than 750 words, and meet the following criteria:
+This description should be single-spaced, no more than 750 words, and meet the following criteria:

 The budget can be uploaded (as a Word document or PDF) or typed directly into the online application.
 The budget should be complete and itemized with all costs and other funding sources clearly detailed.
 Note that reimbursements will be made only for those expenses approved by the Charles Center.
 Students are encouraged to work with their advisors to actively solicit funding from other sources if it is likely that their research expenditure will execeed the SRG limits.